Siarhii/Remote-thing/README.md

 # Remote Shutdown App

-A remote shutdown and monitoring application that allows users to schedule shutdown, sleep, and restart commands on their devices.
+A remote shutdown and monitoring application that allows users to schedule shutdown, sleep, and restart commands for thier homelabs.
 The app features both online and offline modes, with the offline tab fully functional and the online tab under development.

 ## Features

 ### Offline Tab (Working)

 - **Schedule Shutdown, Sleep, and Restart**: Users can schedule their device to shut down, go to sleep, or restart after a timer, with a maximum limit of **1 month**.
-- **Task Scheduling**: Users can also add tasks like shutting down the device after a game or software download completes.
+- **Task Scheduling (to be added)**: Users can also add tasks like shutting down the device after a game or software download completes.

 ### Online Tab (Under Development)